muraves/Simulation_Studies/CORSIKA-G4/ASCII converter/README.md

 prerequisites:
 * COSRIKA
 * FORTRAN compiler (eg: gfortran)
 * Inside the CORSIKA installed folder, in the subdirectory /src/utils, FORTRAN routines for different tasks are available.
 Run any of the compilation link  listed (gfortran -O0 -fbounds-check readcsk2asci.f -o readcsk2asci) inside the file readcsk2asci.f.
-This will create an executable "readcsk2asci" inside the folder.
-(Refer slides for images)
+This will create an executable "readcsk2asci" inside the folder (Refer slides for images).

 Steps for converting CORSIKA generated binary files to ASCII files